lisswart/first-ide-lab-js-intro-000/README.md

   <br>

   A folder is represented in the file tree with a Folder icon and a `>` showing that it is currently folded or closed, hiding the files inside it.
-If you click on the folder you can expand it or open it, revealing the files inside the directory.
+If you click on the folder you can expand it or open it, revealing t files inside the directory.

   <img src="//learn-co-videos.s3.amazonaws.com/learn-co-orientation/learn-context-menu.png" style="display: block"/>